Burger Swap Price Tops $0.73 (BURGER)

 Burger Swap Coin Profile

-It is usually not possible to buy alternative cryptocurrencies such as Burger Swap directly using U.S. dollars.
-Investors seeking to trade Burger Swap should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as Burger Swap directly using U.S. dollars.
+Investors seeking to trade Burger Swap should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Burger Swap using one of the exchanges listed above.

 Receive News & Updates for Burger Swap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Burger Swap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.